eswan18/ethanswan.com/coffee_shops.md

 title: Coffee Shop Ratings
 ---

-Ranking local coffee shops has allowed me to pursue two of my favorite hobbies: visiting cafés and complaining about things.
+Reviewing local coffee shops has allowed me to pursue two of my favorite hobbies: visiting cafés and complaining about things.

 The following are arranged from highest- to lowest-rated.
 <br><br>